dockwa/ux/README.md

 ### Typeface

 Consider using the font native to the device itself. iPhone app?
-Use the default San Francisco font.
+Use the default San Francisco font - even better, support [Dynamic Type](http://useyourloaf.com/blog/supporting-dynamic-type/) when possible so your app respects the user's preferences.
 Android app?
 Use the default Roboto font.
 On the web?
 Use system fonts.
-A custom font can be a cool look, however giving the user something they are used to once again improves readibility.
+A custom font can be a cool look for logos and other branding, but giving the user a font they are accustomed to improves readibility.
+People came to your app or site to _use_ it, not to admire how pretty it is.

 ## Placeholders